SzymonB77/Charity_Fundraising_App/README.md

 ## Entity Relationship Diagram (ERD)
 In the link below you will find the ER diagram of the data base designed for this application. https://dbdiagram.io/d/63a4520f99cb1f3b55a30128

+## Examples of API responses
+Below are examples of responses from endpoints.
 ## Installing

 ### Getting started